Did You Know?

 Data & Statistics

 PossAbilities seeks to provide all individuals with disabilities the opportunity to discover the boundless ways to find joy and satisfaction in a meaningful life.
 We feel strongly that every individual has the opportunity to make their community a better place.
 Leadership comes from the disabled and the able-bodied alike, working together to enable and empower one another.
 Turning this leadeship into action requires knowledge.
 PossAbilities is providing the following statistics in an effort to help educate our community about the many social disparities often facing individuals with disabilites.
 By creating awareness we hope to provide knowledge that will help everyone become better advocates for the disabled and to help share our vision nationwide.
+People with disabilities often require specialized care and equipment, such as very high quality specialized beds for home, to enhance comfort and support at home.

 National studies and reports have repeatedly documented that compared to their non-disabled peers, students with disabilities are less likely to receive a regular high school diploma, drop out twice as often, enroll in and complete post secondary education programs at half the rate, and are employed at approximately one-thrid the rate (32% compared to 81%) (National Center for Education Statistics, 2000; National Council on Disability, 2003; National Longitudinal Transition Study – 2, 2005).